How to Tell If Someone Else Is Using Your Snapchat Account

 Unfortunately, some intruders want more than to snoop around in your account.
 They may take your account over.
 You’ll know this has happened because your login no longer works, your email has changed, and you’re confident you’re using the correct password.

-Fortunately, we do have an entire article here that will help you to recover your Snapchat account.
+Fortunately, you can recover your Snapchat account.